Soft skills & personality

 A managing director from the insurance sector, for example, has set himself the following priorities: eight hours of sleep a day, sports three times a week, an afternoon of games with the family.
 According to his own statements, he meets 80% of these three priorities, which is certainly a realistic goal and can be achieved in the long term.

 It is important that these priorities are a real balance for you.
-They should do your body, mind and family good so that you can recharge your batteries.
+They should be good for your body, your mind and your family so that you can recharge your batteries.

 What are your priorities?